McGill-DMaS/Kam1n0-Community/documentation/server/server.md

  ![](images/pop.png)

 After the process finishes, the page will refresh and the result will be present.
-You can sort the result, filter the result by binary or name, and download the result in json form.
+You can sort the result, filter the result by binary or name, and download the result in JSON form.

  ![](images/functionsearchresult.png)